Background

 Rada Iveković was born in 1945 in Zagreb, Yugoslavia (now Croatia).

-Rada Iveković started her career as a Lecturer in the History of Asian Philosophy and Comparative Philosophy at the University of Zagreb in 1974.
+Rada Iveković started her career as a Lecturer, then professor in the Chair History of Asian Philosophies and Comparative Philosophy at the University of Zagreb in 1974.
 She held this post until 1991.
-In 1993, she took up a post of a professor at the University Paris 8.
-At that time she studied comparative philosophy, feminist theory and feminist philosophy.
+In 1993, she took up a post of a professor at the University Paris-8.
+At that time she studied comparative philosophy, feminist theory, feminist philosophy, and political philosophy.

 In 1997 Rada Iveković published a study on gender/sex in philosophy.
-Since 2003 Iveković started to work as a Professor in the Department of Sociology at Jean Monnet University.
+After 12 years at the University of Paris-8, Iveković started to work as a Professor in the Department of Sociology at Jean Monnet University in 2003.
 In 2004 she became Program Director, Collège international de philosophie.
 In 2005, she published her book Captive Gender: Ethnic Stereotypes and Cultural Boundaries.
 She is also a co-author of such books as Partitions: Reshaping States and Minds and Biopolitics, ethics and subjectivation.

 (The partition of the Indian subcontinent, the collapse of...)